-This new method of selling is possible because most house buying companies are proceedable buyers, meaning they are not stuck in a property chain and have the necessary funds for an immediate sale.
-As professional property buyers, companies like Vivo do not need to sell to buy, so there is never an onward chain.
+This new method of selling is possible because most house buying companies are proceedable buyers, meaning they are not stuck in a property chain and as independent organisations, they already have the necessary funds in place for an immediate sale.
+As professional property buyers, companies like Vivo do not need to sell to buy (to raise funds), so there is never an onward chain.

-The diversification of the house selling process has led to several key differences between traditional estate agents, their online counterparts and house buying companies like Vivo Property Buyers:
+You may be faced with different ways to sell your home, all of which have their benefits and potential drawbacks.
+Our table below highlights several key differences between traditional estate agents, their online counterparts and house buying companies like Vivo Property Buyers:

 |Viewings||They will arrange and conduct several house viewings, showing prospective house buyers around your home.||Most viewings are conducted by the homeowner (you).
 Some online agents offer this service for an additional fee.||Most will buy your house sold-as-seen, streamlining the house viewing process.|